Day 1 – Monday, October 28, 2019

 Much has been written about the rates of PTSD among health care practitioners, emergency services personnel, and other front-line care providers; with some estimates suggesting rates of PTSD are higher than 30% in some occupations.
 Competitively little, however, is written about how that the majority of individuals in these occupations do not develop PTSD.
 The rates also vary significantly between regions and organizations, even within similar working conditions.
 This suggests there must be ways to reduce psychological stress even in occupations where many assume high rates of PTSD are an inevitability.
 This seminar will present a careful examination of the research, occupational health and safety literature, and current legal precedent that can help develop a framework for workplace policies and practices that will improve resiliency in high stress environments, reduce rates of PTSD, mitigate costly litigation or occupational stress leave, and ultimately improve employee wellbeing.

 Supporting people who are struggling can be very meaningful for those of us who work in the field.
 Many times, though, this work and the situations we are exposed to can be a source of stress that negatively impacts our well-being.
-This is especially true of supporting the wellness of our staff members so their work can be a source of enrichment in their lives.
+This is especially true of individuals who share lived experiences with those they support.
+Miskanawah is committed to supporting the wellness of our staff members so their work can be a source of enrichment in their lives.
 This workshop explores ways of recognizing protective factors in ourselves, in workplace situations, and organizationally that can mitigate work-related stresses.
 We will present Miskanawah’s multi-faceted staff wellness plan that is grounded in Indigenous culture, designed to strengthen our people to be “well in the work.”
 We share examples of policies, activities, and approaches we have taken that may be helpful to organizations and leaders on their own journeys towards wellness at work.

 D5 – Involvement of JWHSC on Creating Psychologically Safe Workplaces – a panel